 Do I Have to Peel Beets Before Roasting Them?

 Preparing roasted beets using the method in this recipe, there’s no need to peel the beets before roasting them.
 After cooking and depending on how the beets will be used is when the skin can be removed.
 Peeling is optional however.

 I like to peel the skin off when using beets for pickling, in salads, on sandwiches and pureed in dip.
 If I have a batch of baby beets and I’m simply enjoying them as a side or in a salad, I leave the skin on because it tends to be sweeter and more tender than larger beets.

-A Few Recipe Notes on How to Roast Beets:
+A Few Recipe Notes on This Roasted Beets Method:

 - If buying beets is new territory, try a few different varieties to see which variety you prefer.
 A combination of golden and red beets make a beautiful salad.
 TIP: Roast them in separate vessels however as the red will taint the beautiful color of golden beets.